 Loosely wrap the the turkey in foil.You will remove the foil during the last 45 minutes.
 And add 2 cups of water to the roasting pan.
 Be sure to add more water as needed throughout the roasting process - usually a couple cups of water every hour or so.

-My turkey was 13 pounds, so the baking time is 3-4 hours.
+My turkey was 13 pounds, so the baking time is 3-4 hours (okay to follow turkey package direction timeline for the weight of your bird.)
 Because the bird is steam roasting, you have a little wiggle room - the turkey will stay moist longer.
 After the third hour, it's time to start checking the thigh meat to see if it's done.
 I make a small slice into the thickest part of the thigh, that is attached to the body, and look for any pink or red juices.
 The bird is done when the juices run clear, or the internal temperature of the thigh meat is at least 165 degrees.

 Add more water, if necessary, to the roasting pan once the foil is off.
 Slosh around the water to get all the tasty bits in the pan loose.
 The water and pan juices will be the base of your turkey gravy.